What are child arrangements?

 Parents can either agree to changes informally, or as a last resort apply to the court for modifications to the existing order.

 A warning notice is a formal notification that outlines the potential penalties and enforcement actions that may be taken by the court if a person fails to comply with the order.
-The purpose is to ensure parties take their responsibilities seriously, and follow the terms of the Child Arrangement Order.
+The purpose is to ensure parties take their responsibilities seriously, and follow the terms of the Child Arrangements Order.
 This can include fines, community service, or even imprisonment in severe cases.

 The consequences of breaching the Order can be significant.
 If the order contains a warning notice, it is most likely that the aggrieved parent will apply for a Contact Enforcement Order to enforce the Child Arrangements Order.
 The court has the following options upon receiving a complaint:

-• Enforce the existing order.
+- Enforce the existing order.
 Penalties for breaching can include fines, unpaid work, payment of financial compensation to the other party, or in serious cases, imprisonment.

-• Vary the terms of the existing Child arrangements Order.
+- Vary the terms of the existing Child Arrangements Order.

-• Direct the parties to attend mediation.
+- Direct the parties to attend mediation.

-• Order the breaching parent to attend a Planning Together for Children Programme.
+- Order the breaching parent to attend a Planning Together for Children Programme.
 The aim of the programme is to put the needs and best interests of the child first.

 What is a Contact Enforcement Order?